jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

     Most pipelines for generating Illumina FASTQ files have the read 1 sequences in a file that contains the string ``_R1`` and the read 2 sequences in a file that contains the string ``_R2``.
 If this is the case, the R2 file name can just be guessed from the R1 file name.
 However, you can use this option if your R2 files have a different name that you need to specify manually.

    \-\-R1trim
+    Often your reads will be longer than needed, so it is helpful to trim the low-quality nucleotides that tend to be at the end of long readfs.

     If you specify one number, then **all** R1 reads are trimmed to this length.
 If you specify a list of numbers equal to the entries for ``--alignspecs``, then each read is trimmed differently depending on which subamplicon it aligns to.

+    Note that the trimming is done to the initial read, and so the trimming length includes the barcode, the primer binding site, and then the part of the read that provides useful sequence information.

    \-\-chartype
     If ``chartype`` is ``codon`` then ``--refseq`` must provide a valid coding sequence (length a multiple of 3).